khalby786/awesome-glitch/README.md

+### This awesome list is under construction! ⚠️

 # Awesome Glitch

 Based on [Glitch's Wall of Fame (Glitch in the wild)](https://support.glitch.com/t/glitchs-wall-of-fame-glitch-in-the-wild/29536) and [Awesome](https://awesome.re/).

-This is a curated list of awesome and useful Glitch projects!
+> This is a curated list of awesome and useful Glitch projects!

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)